 II.
 The Gift and Estate Tax Aspect To Estate PlanningThere are five basic tax concepts to estate planning:

 1. Gift TaxA person may make a gift of $10,000 per year per recipient ("donee") without incurring a federal gift tax.
 There is no longer a California gift tax.
-For a husband and wife, the amount is $20,000 per year, per donee.
+For a married couple, the amount is $20,000 per year, per donee.
 In order to qualify, the gift must be completed presently; the gift cannot be placed in trust unless the beneficiary has the right to withdraw it within a reasonable period after the gift is made.
 In most circumstances, it is the person making the gift ("donor") who is taxed, not the donee.

 2. Estate TaxThe federal estate tax is a tax levied on the property owned by the decedent at death.
 The tax is paid by the estate for the privilege of passing property to the donee(s).
 The tax is based on the fair market value of the property at the date of death or on the alternate valuation date (discussed below).
 California has eliminated a separate estate tax on the decedent's property.